 – Cancel the gift card code and send a new code to my current gmail.com email

-• Friday, Dec 9 – After still hearing nothing from the seller, I sent a message to customer support through the existing ticket: “The seller replied that they sent the digital item AGAIN to the old address that I will never have access to, disregarding my repeated requests to send a new code to my current email address.
+– Do nothing new and ebay/PayPal will refund me, and someone I don’t know that has access to insightbb.com will use the code that you sent.” - Friday, Dec 9 – After still hearing nothing from the seller, I sent a message to customer support through the existing ticket: “The seller replied that they sent the digital item AGAIN to the old address that I will never have access to, disregarding my repeated requests to send a new code to my current email address.
 Several times I’ve tried to send the text of the email address, but ebay doesn’t allow it.
 I thought I sent an email on Saturday immediately after receiving the re-send email from the seller, but that response is not in the system.
 Please process my refund.
 I’m done.”
 And I was.
 I just wanted to get my money back and wash my hands of the issue.

-• Saturday, Dec 10 – Customer response replied to me: “eBay Customer Support has reviewed the case and made a final decision.
+- Saturday, Dec 10 – Customer response replied to me: “eBay Customer Support has reviewed the case and made a final decision.
 We’ve considered the case carefully and decided not to issue you a refund.
 We’re sorry this didn’t work out.”

-• Sunday, Dec 11 – When I read the response from customer support, I was furious.
+- Sunday, Dec 11 – When I read the response from customer support, I was furious.
 Are you kidding me?
 I spent $180 on something that I didn’t receive and they’re “sorry it didn’t work out”?
 I did some other stuff to calm down before dealing with this issue further.

-• Sunday, Dec 11 – I called eBay support.
+- Sunday, Dec 11 – I called eBay support.
 I was calm and asked nicely if the agent could tell me WHY my case was decided this way.
 The agent on the phone very nicely let me know that the reason that I would not be issued a refund was because all that eBay requires of sellers for digital gift cards is to resend the same code to the original email address on the account at the time the order is placed, not the current email.
 Because I paid using PayPal, the agent suggested that I open a case through them.

-• Sunday, Dec 11 – Before interacting with PayPal, I decided to exhaust all of my options for accessing the email address.
+- Sunday, Dec 11 – Before interacting with PayPal, I decided to exhaust all of my options for accessing the email address.
 I looked through all of my password manager accounts, but this one was too old.
 I checked my old Yahoo account because it used to be connected to that insightbb account.
 I did find an email from Yahoo in Sept of this year stating that the insightbb email was being removed from my account.
 After several hours, I gave up trying to figure out the email password.

-• Sunday, Dec 11 – I called the cable company.
+- Sunday, Dec 11 – I called the cable company.
 The old email address ended in @insightbb.com, from Insight Broadband internet.
 Insight was purchased by Timer Warner Cable in 2011.
 In May 2016, Time Warner Cable was purchased by Charter Cable (Spectrum).
 I spent 35 minutes with customer support looking through all of my old account information.
 (Thankfully, I had copies of all of my statements.)
 The agent recommended several sites to attempt to log in, even trying my old email root xxxxxx@insightbb.com with the time warner cable email xxxxxx@twc.com.
-Finally, she called the email department and they confirmed that the account no longer exists.emailpasswordreset_snippetSo if it is still working, it is not supposed to, but the support agent stated that they guarantee that nobody else owns that email address.
+Finally, she called the email department and they confirmed that the account no longer exists.So if it is still working, it is not supposed to, but the support agent stated that they guarantee that nobody else owns that email address.

-• Sunday, Dec 11 – Finally, I called PayPal, which included a long wait time (30+ min), and a couple of transfers, but they were able to solve my problem.
+- Sunday, Dec 11 – Finally, I called PayPal, which included a long wait time (30+ min), and a couple of transfers, but they were able to solve my problem.

 It’s a bit anticlimactic, sure, but the point is solid. eBay customer support is terrible, and they just lost any future revenue from me.
 My online spending every year is >$10,000.
 So for me, eBay provides exactly one service: I can search closed eBay sales to determine the value of my stuff before I sell it somewhere else.